Dommers-AI-Agents/AI-Planner-rev1/USAGE.md

 The Group Activity Planning AI Agent helps organize activities by:

-1. Reaching out to participants to collect their preferences
+1. Reaching out to participants with a link to a web interface to collect their preferences
 2. Analyzing everyone's preferences to create an optimal plan
-3. Getting approval from the organizer
+3. Getting approval from the organizer via the web interface
-4. Sharing the plan with all participants and collecting feedback
+4. Sharing the plan with all participants and collecting feedback through the web interface
 5. Handling any necessary plan revisions

 ## System Requirements